jasnell/node/doc/api/quic.md

 * Type: {number}

-The total number of unacknowledged bytes this QUIC endpoint has transmitted to the connected peer.
+The total number of unacknowledged bytes this QUIC session has transmitted to the connected peer.

 #### `quicsession.bytesReceived`